Echoland-AL/Echoland/README.md

 If you're looking for a more functional server just to play the game, check out **REnyland**, a server I helped beta test.
 All server-side work was done by the creator Axsys.

-REnyland is not open source (yet) as it’s still being finalized.
-It is a central server that you need to connect to.
-Echoland is offered as an alternative for those who want to tinker, run their own server, or want it's data stored locally.
+REnyland isn’t open source (yet) as it’s still being finalized.
+It runs as a central server that you connect to.
+Echoland, on the other hand, is offered as an alternative for those who want to tinker, host their own server, or keep their data stored locally.

 [The REnyland server is accessible here](https://www.renyland.fr/)